grislyeye/three-meet/pages/classes/cunning.md

 </header>

 You can deal extra **Cunning Damage** damage to one creature you hit with an attack, if you have advantage on the attack roll.
-You must be making a [Light Melee](pages/combat/attacks.md?id=describing-attacks) or [Light Thrown](pages/combat/attacks.md?id=describing-attacks) attack.
+You must be making a [Light Melee](pages/combat/attacks.md?id=describing-attacks) or [Ranged Attacks](pages/combat/attacks.md?id=describing-attacks).

 <header>